aspose-words/Aspose.Words-Documentation/java/getting-started/installation/_index.md

 This article explains how to instal Aspose.Words for Java on your computer.

-## Install Aspose.Words for Java from Maven Repository
+## Install Aspose.Words for Java Using Maven Repository {#install-aspose-words-for-java-from-maven-repository}

 Aspose hosts all Java APIs in [Maven repository](https://repository.aspose.com/webapp/#/artifacts/browse/tree/General/repo/com/aspose/aspose-words).
 You can easily use Aspose.Words for Java API directly in your Maven Projects with simple configurations: